-The first head coach in program history, Ed Hottle enters his seventh season at Stevenson in 2017.
+The first head coach in program history, Ed Hottle enters his eighth season at Stevenson in 2018.

-In just six years, Hottle has built the Mustangs into a contender on a regional and national level.
+In just seven years, Hottle has built the Mustangs into a contender on a regional and national level.

-Hottle has had 46 players named All-Middle Atlantic Conference, including a program best 16 in 2016 and the 2012 Rookie of the Year, as well as both the 2016 Offense and Defensive Player of the Year.
-Off the field, seven players have been named to the MAC Academic All-Conference Team and two have received the Herb Armstrong Service to Football Award from the Baltimore Chapter of the National Football Foundation.
+Hottle has had 57 players named All-Middle Atlantic Conference, including a program-best 16 in 2016 and the 2012 and 2017 Rookie of the Year, as well as both the 2016 Offensive and Defensive Player of the Year.
+Off the field, 10 players have been named to the MAC Academic All-Conference Team and two have received the Herb Armstrong Service to Football Award from the Baltimore Chapter of the National Football Foundation.
 In 2014, two players were named to the D3football.com All-East Region Third Team while also being named to the ECAC South All-Star Second Team.

 In 2014, Hottle led the Mustangs to a school record eight wins, matching their wins totals from the previous three years combined.
 Stevenson also claimed the ECAC Southeast Bowl Championship at Mustang Stadium in their first postseason appearance.
 The Mustangs, who started the season 4-0, posted their first-ever shutout, following it with a second shutout and a school record 57 points in their first-ever homecoming win.

 On April 9, 2015, Hottle was honored with a Patriot Award by the Maryland Employer Support of the Guard and Reserve (ESGR) in recognition of extraordinary support of his employee serving in the Maryland Guard and Reserve.